-Without any evidence of confronting him with information pertaining to his e-QIP omissions by the interviewing OPM investigators in his ensuing 2023 PSI, Applicant's documented voluntary corrections of his omissions when asked about his past use of marijuana, entitle him to the mitigation benefits of MC 17(a), "the individual made prompt, good faith efforts to correct the omission, concealment, or falsification before being confronted with the facts,"
+Voluntary disclosures of adverse information are always encouraged.
+Without any evidence of confronting him with information pertaining to his e-QIP omissions by the interviewing OPM investigator in his ensuing 2023 PSI, Applicant's documented voluntary corrections of his omissions when asked about his past use of marijuana, entitle him to partial mitigation benefits of MC 17(a), "the individual made prompt, good faith efforts to correct the omission, concealment, or falsification before being confronted with the facts,"

 What continues to be troubling about Applicant's belated disclosures of his past drug use is the timing of his disclosures.
-With over five years of unbroken employment with his current employer, he had plenty of opportunities to correct his omissions of marijuana use in his 2018 e-QIP but declined to do so out of concern for his security clearance.
+With over three years of unbroken employment with his current employer (2020-2023) and over two years of employment with his previous employer (2017-2019), he had plenty of opportunities to correct his omissions of marijuana use in his 2018 e-QIP but declined to do so out of concern for his security clearance.